Get involved! • Click on the picture to take part

 What advice would you give to our readers?

-Practice, practice, practice, study, learn, and practice more.
-And above all, follow your dream.
-Don't let anyone talk or laugh you out of pursuing your passion.
+Wrestle with your photography.
+What I mean is this: Consider your landscape image an opponent that is seeking to show you that you cannot control it.
+From composing the shot in the field to making final touches in post-processing, it is a battle of controlling chaotic elements that are not easily subdued.
+Get frustrated, start from scratch six times, admit defeat when it happens, and ultimately you will grow as an artist.
+But don't give up and make and produce an image that you've failed to master.
+My images are not my friends; they are my defeated foes that I've locked up in the prison of my portfolio.

-Schwabacher Landing, Grand Teton National Park, USA by Sherry Rosen • Photographer of the Week
+Kofa Mountains, Western Arizona, USA by Victor Carreiro • Photographer of the Week

 VISIT THE PHOTOGRAPHER'S WEBSITE